google/quiver-dart/README.md

 quiver-dart
 ===========

-A set of utility libraries for Dart
+Quiver is a set of utility libraries for Dart that makes using many Dart libraries easier and more convenient, or adds additional functionality.

+# Main Libraries

 ## async.dart